LEARNAcademy/syllabus/js_beginning/03js_functions.md

 //takes in 1 number as an arguments

-//if number is less than 21 retun 'can not drink' (if/else statment)
+//if number is less than 21 return 'can not drink' (if/else statement)

 //otherwise return 'allowed to drink'
 ```